Bankruptcy Canada Exemptions

 An item such as a car would need an appraisal to confirm its value.

 What if there is a mortgage on my house or car?

 The exemption applies to the equity you hold.
 When there is a secured debt against your asset, the equity is the value of the asset after your unpaid debt amount is deducted.

 For example, if you live in Alberta and have a car worth $15,000 and there is a secured loan against it with $11,000 owing, your equity in the car is $4,000.
 In Alberta, the exemption for a car is $5,000, so your car is exempted from your bankruptcy, your unsecured creditors can not take it, and you can keep it.

 However, even if your payments are up-to-date, the secured creditor might repossess your car if you go bankrupt.
 This varies with the current policy of the creditor.
-It is essential that you get advice from a bankruptcy trustee to avoid losing your car or house if it is possible.
+It is essential that you get advice from a Licensed Insolvency Trustee to avoid losing your car or house if it is possible.